English English Español Español العربية العربية

 Warranties for items in the project proposal are eligible.
 Warranties or extended warranties for items not included in the project proposal are not eligible.

 Any new built structural expansion or new building would not be eligible.
-Repair or replacement of parts of existing structures for safety would qualify.
+This includes any structure that anchors to a building.

-Prefabricated shade units or shade sails are eligible.
+Prefabricated, free-standing shade units or shade sails are eligible.

 Do I need to have a business plan?
 (1.26.23)